 In schools, we see behaviorism when teachers are testing specific skills usually in a one-to-one situation or a small group.
 The teacher will use verbal praise or other positive responses.
 Another way teachers incorporate behaviorism is to use a point or sticker system to reward students for good behavior or good academic performance.

 Educators are very accustomed to point systems, giving stickers, and other methods of positive reinforcement, but what of negative behavior?
 What about the use of punishment to change negative behavior?
 Corporal punishment can be seen as a “behaviorist” action in terms of school discipline.
 Students misbehave.
 Students get paddled.
 When asked, most educators will say that the school discipline system is intended to change inappropriate student behavior.
 According to the Washington Post (2014), 31 states have banned corporal punishment and the following states still allow it: Alabama, Arizona, Arkansas, Colorado, Florida, Georgia, Idaho, Indiana, Kansas, Kentucky, Louisiana, Mississippi, Missouri, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, and Wyoming.

 Behaviorism’s focus on tangible behavior, stimuli, and responses make the principles of learning more accessible and applicable in real-life contexts.
 While there is a discussion on how to define learning, I believe that learning should always be accompanied by behavior change.
 Therefore, human behavior should be at the center of learning about learning.

-Contributors include: John B. Watson, Ivan Pavlov, B.F.
+Contributors to the behaviorist learning theory include: John B. Watson, Ivan Pavlov, B.F.
 Skinner, E. L. Thorndike, and Albert Bandura